Japan’s

 Another day, another Zen

-Kyoto Imperial Palace – Kyoto was capital of Japan for about 1,000 years
+the palace, Kyoto Imperial Palace – Kyoto was capital of Japan for about 1,000

-half-mile long shopping arcade, finally visiting the city center Tokiwacho
+a half-mile long shopping arcade, finally visiting the city center Tokiwacho Temple.

 Japan is slightly smaller than